davidikin45/DigitalNomadDaveAspNetCore/docs/React.md

 ```
 npx create-react-app my-app --use-npm
 ```
-2. To generate the build scripts run the following commands.
+2. To generate the build scripts and config run the following commands.
 Alternatively will depend on react-scripts.
 ```
 cd my-app
 npm run eject